fbpx

 • Enhanced daily cleaning protocols

-• Compass offers both in-person and virtual intakes as requested.
+• Compass offers both in-person and virtual mental health assessments and evaluations as requested.

 Virtual Programming Available

-Compass Health Center provides virtual treatment to patients who may fall under the following categories:
+Compass Health Center provides virtual treatment to individuals who may fall under the following categories:

 • Quarantined (active or preventative)